MoonMan42/MrDuck/README.md

 Light program used to keep your computer up and running.

-Belowe is the code for keeping the computer up and running and added ontop are a set of images/gifs and sound effects.
+Below is the code for keeping the computer up and running and added ontop are a set of images/gifs and sound effects.

 ```
  public class PowerHelper